Terry Allen (Real

 "I also worked with Charlie Byrd Lindsey for a long time, as well as

-Dave Lloyd - and that DANG Bill Sharpe wrecked my wonderful little
+Dave Loyd - and that DANG Bill Sharpe wrecked my wonderful little

 even to kids!)
 Billy Smith was a next door neighbor for years, and